illumis’s compliance platform pulls political campaign contribution data from the FEC, all 50 states, and most municipal sources.

 Amended - Whether or not the contribution appeared at its source on an amended contribution filing (see more below)

-Jurisdiction* - The election authority (federal, state, or local) that regulates the contribution and source where it was originally reported. *Visible as a field on the contribution record in Dashboard and as an organizing category in Monitoring (see below).
+Jurisdiction* - The election authority (federal, state, or local) that regulates the contribution and source where it was originally reported. *Visible as a field on the contribution record in Dashboard and as an organizing category in the Database (see below).

 Status - the custom status label assigned for the contribution record in illumis (see dashboard how-to for more)